 - Survey of Art

 Of course, there’s always the old standby of Underwater Basket Weaving!
-The phrase seems to have started in the 1950s in the context of easy college classes taken by student athletes, but the class has actually been taught at various colleges over the years.
+That phrase seems to have originated in the 1950s in the context of easy classes taken by student athletes, but the class has actually been taught at various colleges over the years.
 While it may bring to mind images of students weaving reeds on the bottom of the campus pool, underwater basket weaving actually involves making baskets by dipping reeds into water and letting them soak.

-And finally, don’t be afraid to check with an academic advisor who can help you select the right classes for your first semester based on your placement test results, desired major, and personal situation.
-Usually you will be enrolled in beginning classes that establish a foundation for advanced courses needed to graduate.
-Some colleges even have a “First Year Experience” track designed to help students transition from high school to college including built-in support services such as mentoring and tutoring.
+An academic advisor can help you select the right classes for your first semester based on your placement test results, desired major, and personal situation.
+New students are generally enrolled in beginning classes that establish a foundation for advanced courses needed to graduate.
+Some colleges even have a “First Year Experience” program designed to help students transition from high school to college, or for any student entering college for the first time.
+Students enroll in 2-3 courses as a cohort (6-9 credit hours) and remain with that cohort throughout the first college semester.
+These FYE tracks usually include built-in support services and mentoring.

 What easy college classes have you taken?
-Let us know – leave a comment below!
+Leave a comment below!